Posted onApril 7, 2017|Comments Off on 212(d)(3) Nonimmigrant Waiver: When Do You Need It and How Do You Get It?

 Waiver application at the U.S. Port of Entry

-When the 212(d)(3) waiver request is filed with the CBP, a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant , plus the filing fee, are required.
+When a visa-exempt person files the 212(d)(3) waiver request with the CBP, a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant , plus the filing fee, are required.
 The Form I-192 and accompanying documents should be filed in person with the CBP, months in advance of travel, at a U.S. Port of Entry or preclearance office.

 The CBP will forward the I-192 application and supporting documents to the ARO for further processing.